Palestine Regiment

 The Palestine Regiment was an infantry regiment of the British Army that was formed in 1942.
 During the Second World War, the regiment was deployed to Egypt and Cyrenaica, but most of their work consisted of guard duty.
 Some Palestine Regiment members were killed in Benghazi, where they fought heavy battles against the Germans.
-The Palestine Regiment consisted of Jews and Arabs, conscripted in Mandatory Palestine, until its reformation in 1944.
-From 1944, the Jewish military subunits of Palestine Regiment became the basis to form the larger Jewish Brigade, which took part in World War II effort of the Allies in Europe.
+Until its reformation in 1944, the Palestine Regiment consisted of Jews and Palestinian Arabs, recruited from Mandatory Palestine.
+From 1944, the Jewish military subunits of Palestine Regiment became the basis to form the larger Jewish Brigade, which took part in the Second World War effort of the Allies in Europe.

 Background

 In 1940, Jews and Arabs living under the British Mandate for Palestine were allowed to form separate companies, known as Palestine Infantry Companies, as part of the Royal East Kent Regiment, known as the "Buffs".
 The establishment of the first Jewish Infantry Company was completed in September 1940, within the framework of the "Buffs" and 14 more Jewish Companies were raised, in which about 5,300 men served.
 Their mission included security, guarding installations and escorting convoys in Palestine.
 Their training exercises were extremely limited and they were equipped with First World War-era surplus.
 The declared intent of the British to recruit an equal number of Jews and Arabs did not occur.

 In the fall of 1939, the British War Cabinet decided to form a new regiment called the Palestine Regiment.
-At the time the British garrison in Palestine consisted of no fewer than eleven infantry battalions and two cavalry regiments.
-While in the early phase of World War II, the British had sufficient manpower to meet this demand, as the war progressed, they began to experience a manpower shortage, as well as shortages of weapons, artillery and supplies.
+The British garrison in Palestine consisted at the time of no fewer than eleven infantry battalions and two cavalry regiments.
+While in the early phase of the Second World War, the British had sufficient manpower to meet this demand, as the war progressed, they began to experience a manpower shortage, as well as shortages of weapons, artillery and supplies.
 These circumstances mandated the British government to use new reserves for duties that required limited training or logistic support.
 Under Sir Charles Tegart police training projects had been initiated after the 1936 Arab revolt, and these were nearly complete by 1939.
 British recruiters in Palestine had enjoyed at least moderate success in forming the units of the Auxiliary Military Pioneer Corps (AMPC), which they hoped would be expanded once the equipment and supplies became available.
 In response, the War Cabinet ordered a study of the Palestine manpower situation.
-Almost simultaneously, Dr. Chaim Weizmann offered to help recruit an entire Jewish division for the services in the British Army.
+Almost simultaneously, Chaim Weizmann offered to help recruit an entire Jewish division for the services in the British Army.